micku7zu/Locate-driver/README.md

-# WAY
+# WAY - Where are you?
-WAY - Where are you?
+An Open Source Android Application that automatically shares your location while you drive based on SMS.